Visit Us

 To be listed as having both cultural and natural significance, the site must meet at least one of these requirements in both categories.

-Being added to the exclusive list would bring Historic Moravian Bethlehem worldwide recognition.
-It would also attract tourism and boost the economy.
+Being inscribed on the exclusive list brings Moravian Church Settlements — Bethlehem worldwide recognition.
+It will also attract tourism and boost the economy.

-Historic Moravian Bethlehem is being considered because it meets two selection criteria.
+Moravian Church Settlements — Bethlehem was inscribed because it meets two selection criteria.
 The first is its “exceptional testimony” to the Moravian Church’s principles, and the community’s way of life, architecture, and craftsmanship.
-Historic Moravian Bethlehem also is an example of innovative town planning, influential architectural style, and enhanced community life.
+Moravian Church Settlements — Bethlehem is also an example of innovative town planning, influential architectural style, and enhanced community life.

-The U.S. Government has officially submitted a transnational serial nomination for Bethlehem’s Historic Moravian Church settlement to be designated as a World Heritage Site in conjunction with Herrnhut, Germany and Gracehill, Northern Ireland/UK and will now undergo a formal review process by the Advisory Bodies.
+The U.S. Government submitted a transnational serial nomination for Moravian Church Settlements to be designated as a World Heritage Site in conjunction with Herrnhut, Germany and Gracehill, Northern Ireland/UK on February 1, 2023.

 Translate the Historic Bethlehem Museums & Sites website into your language of choice!